luislucena16/luislucena16/README.md

 ## Welcome 👋

 Hi everyone.
-I'm a Sr. Software Engineer, with a strong knowledge in DevRel Engineer, Security Research, Blockchain, DevOps, passionate about DeFi, Cybersecurity and GNU-Linux.
+I'm a Sr. Software Engineer, with a strong knowledge in Blockchain, AI and Security Research, passionate about DeFi, Cybersecurity and GNU-Linux.
 - 🔭 I’m currently working with Engineering, Blockchain Development, DeFi, Security Research, Software Development, Infrastructure, DevOps and teaching about Web3 development with [Chainlink Labs](https://chain.link/) as Chainlink Developer Expert & Advocate.
 - 📫 How to reach me: my website [Luis Lucena website](https://bio.link/luislucena) and schedule a 1-1 meeting